- tired leaders?

 John founded Vision2Serve in 2001 (www.Vision2Serve.com ).
 Since then he has successfully led many congregations to move toward thriving in mission.
 In 2011 he and Ed Kruse partnered together and both now provide wisdom and creativity in carrying out the mission of HealthierChurch.org and Vision2Serve.

 John says, “There is no greater need in the world today than for God’s church to focus on discipleship and leadership development for Christ.”
-John lives in Appleton, Wisconsin and have two grown sons, Steve and Tim.
+John lives in Appleton, Wisconsin and has two grown sons, Steve and Tim.

 Juan Gonzalez [ email@example.com ]